-A displaced tenant or owner-occupant of a mobile home or site is eligible for a replacement housing payment, not to exceed \$7,200, under Sec.
+Except under Housing of Last Resort (see Sec.
+7.10), a displaced tenant or owner-occupant of a mobile home or site is eligible for a replacement housing payment of as much as \$7,200, under Sec.
 7.9 if the following conditions are met:

-- 1. The person actually occupied the displacement mobile home on the displacement site for at least 90 days immediately before the initiation of negotiations. - 2.
+- The person actually occupied the displacement mobile home on the displacement site for at least 90 days immediately before the initiation of negotiations. - 2.
 The person meets the other basic eligibility requirements at Sec.
 7.9.1. - 3.
-DOT&PF acquires the mobile home or mobile home site, or DOT&PF does not acquire the mobile home but the owner is displaced from the mobile home because of one of the circumstances described in item 4 in Sec.
+DOT&PF acquires the mobile home or mobile home site, or DOT&PF does not acquire the mobile home, but the owner is displaced from the mobile home because of one of the circumstances described in item 4 in Sec.
 7.18.4.